vaginessa/icon-sizerator/README.md

 ## Usage

+You upload a source icon PNG of at least 1024x1024, and we'll instantly deliver a zip file filled with all the right sizes!
 You can of course use the provided service at http://icon-sizerator.davidjpeacock.ca/

 ## Installation